Essential Information for Becoming a Pharmacist Online

 Step 2: Earn an Online PharmD Degree

 The next step in becoming a pharmacist is earning a PharmD degree.
 It's important to note that while there are some online programs of this type, the majority of PharmD programs are not offered in an online format.
 Online PharmD programs typically consist of online classes and real-world clinical elements.
 Some online PharmD programs require that you come to campus for clinical rotations or laboratory work.
-Usually, these online campus requirements occur during the summer and may last a few weeks.
+These on-campus requirements may occur during the summer and last a few weeks.

 After you have earned your PharmD degree, then you must obtain a state license in order to become a practicing pharmacist.
-Generally, you need to pass two exams for licensure: the Multistate Pharmacy Jurisprudence Exam (MPJE) or a specific state exam that centers on pharmacy law and the North American Pharmacist Licensure Exam (NAPLEX), which is an exam that focuses on pharmacy knowledge and skill.
-You must also complete a certain number of internship hours with the exact number of hours varying by state.
+Generally, you need to pass two exams for licensure: the Multistate Pharmacy Jurisprudence Exam (MPJE) or a specific state exam that centers on pharmacy law in addition to the North American Pharmacist Licensure Exam (NAPLEX), which is an exam that focuses on pharmacy knowledge and skill.
+You must also complete a certain number of internship hours, with the exact number of hours varying by state.
 The two exams and internship hours cannot be completed online.

 Step 4: Obtain Specialty Certification (Optional)

 It is also possible to obtain certification in a specialized field of pharmacy, such as oncology, or to obtain certification to administer immunizations and vaccines.
 An additional certification is completely optional and usually requires that you pass an exam, pay a fee, and/or meet certain professional experience requirements.